KonduitAI/konduit-serving-docs/examples/python/dl4j.md

 {% tab title="Python" %}
 Define the DL4J configuration as a `ModelConfig` object.

-* `tensor_data_types_config`: The ModelConfig object requires a dictionary `input_data_types`.
+* `tensor_data_types_config`: The `ModelConfig` object requires a dictionary `input_data_types`.
 Its keys should represent column names, and the values should represent data types as strings, e.g. `"INT32"`.
 See [here](https://github.com/KonduitAI/konduit-serving/blob/master/konduit-serving-api/src/main/java/ai/konduit/serving/model/TensorDataType.java) for a list of supported data types.
 * `model_config_type`: This argument requires a `ModelConfigType` object.
-In the Java program above, we recognised that SimpleCNN is configured as a MultiLayerNetwork, in contrast with the ComputationGraph class, which is used for more complex networks.
+In the Java program above, we recognized that SimpleCNN is configured as a `MultiLayerNetwork`, in contrast with the `ComputationGraph` class, which is used for more complex networks.
 Specify `model_type` as `MULTI_LAYER_NETWORK`, and `model_loading_path` to point to the location of DL4J weights saved in the ZIP file format.

 ```python
 input_data_types = {"image_array": "FLOAT"}